Our Story

 Both Shirley and Poppy have been sampling their products for over six years, making sure they are happy with both the quality of fabric and print.
 This has given them confidence and the knowledge of how different colours and sizes pan out on different fabrics, the importance of proper sizing conversion charts to insure customers have all the information available to make the right choice when placing an order.

-Kaci Kit products have been designed by a lady who has battled throughout her life with periods long periods of anxiety and depression which have stifled her growth as a Creative.
+Kaci Kit products have been designed by a lady who has battled throughout her life with periods long periods of anxiety and depression which have stifled her growth as a creative.
 With a vast body of eclectic paintings, Photography, prints, graphic designs and doodles.
-Some might say, “she’s a rough in the diamond”, or could be the hidden gem.
+Some might say, “she’s a diamond in the rough”, or could be the hidden gem.
 Only you the customer will be able to decide.

 She creates purely from her imagination so what you get when you purchase from Kaci kit are products which are classic in style that you can wear year after year, with surface patterns all designed in-house by Artist/Designer Shirley Kaci.